MithrilJS/mithril.js/docs/mithril.route.md

 -	**Boolean isInitialized**

 	the method does not run if this flag is set to true.
 This is to make the method compatible with virtual DOM elements' `config` attribute (see [`m()`](mithril))

+-	**Object context**

+	an object that retains its state across redraws

+-	**Object vdom**

+	The virtual DOM data structure to which the config is applied to